Alex-Zongo/Multi-Sensor-Fusion-Course/README.md

 # Multi-Sensor-Fusion-Course

-A repository of techniques and learned in a Lecture on Multi-Sensor Fusion at Tsinghua University
+A repository of techniques learned in Lectures on Multi-Sensor Fusion at Tsinghua University